 - In Trial Advocacy I, students try a criminal bench and jury trial.

-- In Trial Advocacy II, students argue four pre-trial motions, take two depositions, advocate in mediation, and examine expert witnesses.
+- In Trial Advocacy II, students argue pre-trial motions, take two depositions, advocate in mediation, and examine expert witnesses.

 - Student performances may be recorded and reviewed with the student by the instructors.

 - Learn More About the Integrated Trial Advocacy Program (ITAP)

 In this stand-alone Trial Advocacy course, for which Evidence is a pre-requisite, students receive weekly lectures and demonstrations of advocacy skills and then train on those skills in small performance sections.
 As with ITAP, each performance section is capped at twelve students, and students must perform and be critiqued each week.
 The semester culminates in a full trial, and includes working with actual expert witnesses.

 Advanced Trial Advocacy